 -

-Personal Interview (if necessary) - A personal interview with MDI program staff (in the form of a telephone call or video chat) may be required.
+Personal Interview (if necessary) - A personal interview with program staff (in the form of a telephone call or video chat) may be required.

 Graduate School Resources